Turtlecrafter81/al-guides/Operation Siren Guide.md

 **Hard:** Damage done to Arbiter is only kept for the one instance that the player begins.
 This means that the player *must* sink Arbiter within a maximum of 4 battles by using all 4 of the fleets available to them.
 If the player fails to sink Arbiter with the 4 fleets available to them, they are forced to leave the battle region and Arbiter's HP will be restored to full when they next engage her.

+It is worth noting that unlike in Abyssal Zones, there are no Pawn Fleets available to battle to restore morale.
+Moreover, ***the Regroup and Rest command will NOT be available to use***.
+Players therefore cannot gain "additional attempts" at taking on Arbiter on Hard difficulty by using either option to restore Morale.

 For each given month, the Arbiter the players face will remain constant.
 The possible buffs the Arbiter can have, therefore, remain constant.
 Players may use this information to plan their fleet compositions accordingly.
 It is worth noting that every player across EN, JP and CN servers face off against the same Arbiter with the same buffs.
 Mutual discussion can therefore prove beneficial to the players in overcoming these battles.

 *Arbiter IX's buffs as shown for the month of December 2021.*
 ![](https://i.imgur.com/mrwAgC0.jpeg)